Trump Attacks CNN, Mueller, Justice Department In His Tweet

 President Trump started off by retweeting Robby Starbuck, a Hollywood director and producer, who owns RSM Creative.
 In his tweet, Starbuck cited a Forbes article, which stated that Fox News channel has beaten every other network in basic cable for 23 months straight, with an average total day audience in May of 1.4 million viewers.

 Starbuck, in his tweet, said that Fox News has been No.1 for 197 months straight.
-He also added that in the latest rating disaster for CNN, they lost another 25% of their viewers.
+He also added that in the latest rating disaster for CNN, they lost another 25 percent of their viewers.
 “Fox has 10 of the top 15 shows and even hold the No.1 spot in the younger key demographics.
 The public is loudly rejecting CNN,” he said in his tweet.

 Retweeting Starbuck, Trump said, “Real Fox News is doing great, Fake News CNN is dead!”